Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I reuse the tops of plastic containers, such as yogurt and sour cream and such, to hold trash bags closed.
 I came up with this idea after looking at the little plastic things that hold bread bags closed and deciding I wanted one of those for the garbage bags.
 I take the lid and cut it half way into the center.
 At the center, I make a small pea sized hole, then come out very close to the last cut.
 Now I can put this on the trash bag.
 The dogs can't get into it, but I can get into it in a hurry if I have to without untying the bag itself or twisting off those twisty ties.

 I hate just recycling the yogurt containers in the recycle bins, so here are a few things I use them for:

 Fill empty yogurt containers 3/4 full of water and freeze.
 This makes very large ice cubes that will keep a drink cold for hours.
 They can also be used in vacuum bottles to keep drinks cold all day.
-To remove the ice, simply hold the container under running water for a few seconds.
-The ice will slide right out and the container can be refilled to use again.

 I love turnip salad but have to limit the amount I eat as it contains vitamin K which I can't have a lot of due to taking blood thinner.
 So when freezing it, I freeze it in small amounts so it will not get wasted.

 I know most yogurt containers are recyclable these days, but I still dislike throwing out things that could be repurposed.
 I am reusing my empty yogurt containers for starting my spring garden seedlings.